This quick guide provides an overview of the Cyber Essentials scheme and outlines the key stages for certification.

 You will also need to define the scope of your intended certification.
 This determines what is certified and, in the case of Cyber Essentials Plus, what is tested.
 Generally, the scope will be defined by a physical location, such as your main office, remote offices or cloud services.

-Having understood the requirements which Cyber Essentials puts on the installation, configuration and maintenance of your IT, you are ready to complete the certification questionnaire and submit this to your certification body.
-The actual questionnaire you complete will be supplied by your certification body, and these do vary a little depending on who the certification body has been accredited by.
+Having understood the requirements on the installation, configuration and maintenance of your IT, you are ready to complete the certification questionnaire and submit this to your certification body.
+The actual questionnaire you complete will be supplied by your certification body, or is available via the IASME website.

 The certification body may come back to you with some clarification questions and, once you have answered these, a decision will be reached about whether or not your answers meet the requirements for certification.